kbr/autocron/docs/source/integration.rst

+.. _integration:

 Integration
 ===========

 **autocron** is designed for easy usage and integration to web-applications.
 Just apply decorators and start the background workers as described in the next sections.
-More details are in the chapter :ref:`Application Interface<application-iterface>`.

 Decorators